OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/spatial-data-format-ref/EsriFileGeodatabase/EsriFileGeodatabase.md

 ## Limitations ##

-1. Although options exist, there is no easy way to open a file geodatabase in an open-source GIS platform.
+1. Although options such as QGIS exist, full read/write features for file GeoDatabases are limited.
+Read-only access is generally better supported.